Need an ITIN? Get Your ITIN Here!

 What Documents Are Required When Requesting An ITIN Number For a Dependent Child?

-However, in recent years the criteria for a valid medical record has become stricter.
+However, in recent years the criteria for a valid medical record have become stricter.
 Immunization records are not acceptable documents for ITIN.

 A valid medical record must meet the following criteria: